johnyf/tool_lists/verification_synthesis.md

 - [Chisel](https://github.com/ucb-bar/chisel/) (?, Scala): supports advanced hardware design using highly parameterized generators and layered domain-specific hardware languages; Chisel can generate a high-speed C++-based cycle-accurate software simulator, or low-level Verilog designed to pass on to standard ASIC or FPGA tools for synthesis and place and route

 ### Other
-- [Times](http://www.timestool.com/) (?): Tool for Modeling & Implementation of Embedded Systems (GUI editor, simulator, verifier for schedulability analysis) (Uppsala Univ.)
+- [Times](http://www.timestool.com/) (?): Tool for Modeling and Implementation of Embedded Systems (GUI editor, simulator, verifier for schedulability analysis) (Uppsala Univ.)
 - [BigMC](https://github.com/bigmc/bigmc) (GPL, C++/C/PHP/...): Bigraphical reactive systems (IT Univ.
 Copenhagen)
 - [Ticc](https://code.google.com/p/ticc/) (GPL-2, ?): Interface compatibility and composition, components specify own behavior and that expected by others, CTL properties checked and propagated (UCSC)